See also: Frequently Asked Questions

-Super Simple Highlighter is a web browser extension that has two main functions:
+Super Simple Highlighter is a Microsoft Edge browser Add-on that has two main functions:

 - Apply a highlight to selected text on a web page.